-Made from animal hides treated with chemicals, leather is a luxurious fabric.
-In most cases, leather comes from cows, and the manufacturing process involves multiple steps.
-The quality of the leather depends on the animal type and breed, the climate in which the animal lived, the layer of the hide that is used, and the skill of the workers who perform the processing and tanning.
+In most automotive applications, leather comes from cows, and the manufacturing process involves multiple steps.
+The leather quality depends on the animal type and breed, the climate in which it was raised, the layer of the hide used, and the skill of the workers performing the processing and tanning.

 The Pros of Leatherette

 Because leatherette isn't a porous material, it is waterproof, making it easy to wipe away spills and dirt with only a damp cloth.
-This is an advantage for car owners with kids.
-The low-maintenance fabric doesn't require any time-consuming maintenance or cleaning agents.
+That's an advantage for car owners with kids.
+The low-maintenance material doesn't require any time-consuming maintenance or cleaning agents other than periodic wiping.

 The Cons of Leatherette